 ?Is a wavy shag hard to grow out?

-It is one of the more forgiving cuts to grow out, since the layers soften gradually rather than leaving a hard line.
-A few shaping trims along the way keep it flattering, and the waves disguise the in-between length well.
+This cut grows out more gracefully than most, since the layers soften gradually instead of leaving a hard line.
+A few shaping trims along the way keep it flattering, and the natural bend hides the in-between stage better than a blunt cut ever could.

 Waves on Your Terms